-For more information, see $\mbox{Pub.
-551},$ Basis of Assets.
+For more information, see Pub.
+551, Basis of Assets.

-Column (f)-Gain or (Loss) for Entire Year
+Column (f)-Gain or (Loss)

 Make a separate entry in this column for each transaction reported on lines 1 and 6 and any other line(s) that applies to the partnership.
 For lines 1 and 6, subtract the amount in column (e) from the amount in column (d).
 Enter negative amounts in parentheses.